-On the date of initial delivery of the Bonds, Bond Counsel will render its opinion that, in accordance with statutes, regulations, published rulings and court decisions existing on the date thereof ("Existing Law") (1) interest-on the Bonds for federal income tax purposes will be excludable from the "gross income" of the holders thereof and (2) the Bonds-will not be treated as "specified private activity bonds" the interest on which would be included as an alternative minimum tax-preference item under section 57(a)(5) of the Internal Revenue Code of 1986 (the "Code").
-Except as stated above, Bond Counsel will-express no opinion as to any other federal, state or local tax consequences of the purchase, ownership or disposition of the Bonds.
-See "APPENDIX C -- Form of Bond Counsel Opinion."
+On the Date of Initial Delivery of the Bonds, Bond Counsel to the District will render its opinion that, in accordance with statutes, regulations, published rulings and court decisions existing on the date thereof ("Existing Law") (1) interest on the Bonds for federal income tax purposes will be excludable from the "gross income" of the holders thereof and (2) the Bonds will not be treated as "specified private activity bonds" the interest on which would be included as an alternative minimum tax preference item under section 57(a)(5) of the Internal Revenue Code of 1986 (the "Code").
+Except as stated above, Bond Counsel will express no opinion as to any other federal, state or local tax consequences of the purchase, ownership or disposition of the Bonds.
+See "APPENDIX B --Form of Bond Counsel Opinion."